Use the menu below to quickly jump down to a fama PR team member.

 Keri Bertolino, senior vice president

-Nicole Cornwell, account director
+Nicole Cornwell, vice president

 Prior to joining fama PR, Nicole was an account executive at Lois Paul & Partners focused on technology and consumer device public relations where she worked with clients including BackChannelMedia, Cognos (acquired by IBM), Kronos, m-Qube, Restore Medical and Sun Microsystems.
 While at LP&P, she was a recipient of the Publicity Club of New England’s Bell Ringer Award for Best Product/Service Launch in the High-tech Business-to-Business category.